hangxu/HuffmanZip/README.md

 HuffmanZip
 ==========

-An simple java program to process zip files by using Huffman Coding
+A simple java program to process zip files by using Huffman Coding